Use webhooks

 After login into the Parashift Platform, you will find webhooks in the "Development" section.
 You can configure your own webhooks depending on your use case.

 Set the webhook URL and optional headers that will be included with all requests.
-Using the optional headers, you can implement token-based authentication.
-To this end, add a custom Authorization header, using an API Bearer (or any other value) token that is recognised by your webhook endpoint.
+The optional headers can be used to implement token-based authentication.
+To this end, add a custom Authorization header using an API Bearer (or any other value) token recognised by your webhook endpoint.

 Configuration & Test